Akwesasne Urban Forest Restoration and Watershed Protection

 Hazard Tree services must be requested in person at the Environment Division office, 449 Frogtown Road, Akwesasne unless an elder’s circumstance prevents them from coming into the office or if a person is disabled and can't come to the office.
 In these case’s the Forestry Program will arrange a home visit.
 The community is reminded to never attempt tree removal on their own, especially if the tree is near power lines or buildings.
 If a contractor is called in they should ensure that they are qualified and insured and provide a written quote before proceeding.

-Update 2018: Due to the large number of requests for the hazard tree assessments, we were not able to meet them all last year.
-There is now a two-year waiting list.
+Due to the large number of requests for the hazard tree assessments, we were not able to meet them all last year.
+There is now a waiting list.
 The list’s priority is based on the risk the tree poses for falling on people and property.
 Priority is then given to the elderly, retired and disabled members of the community.
 These additional criteria are used because these individuals are usually on fixed income and aren’t able to obtain resources for this type of work which can be quite expensive.

 For additional information and to better understand the services provided see the following document (79 KB)